 Service: Personal Care Aide

+Please Note- The PCA SPA will be updated in the Summer/Fall with more detailed language about safety monitoring.
+The Waiver language specifies that the scope of duties of a PCA in the Waiver are consistent with the State Plan., so safety monitoring under the Waiver can only go into effect once the PCA SPA is amended to reflect “Safety monitoring”.

 Service Definition (Scope):

-Tasks include cueing, assistance with activities of daily living and instrumental activities of daily living.
+Tasks include cueing, assistance with activities of daily living, safety monitoring, and instrumental activities of daily living.
 Services involving assistance with one or more activities of daily living that is rendered by a qualified personal care aide under the supervision of a registered nurse.
 The scope, service authorization, and nature of these services do not differ from personal care services furnished under the State plan.
 The allowable tasks and provider qualifications/certifications specified in the State plan apply.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service: